mongodb/mongo/README.third_party.md

 For Windows Enterprise, we may ship precompiled DLLs containing some of these libraries.
-Releases prepared in this fashion will include a copy of these libraries’ license in a file named `THIRD-PARTY-NOTICES.windows`.
+Releases prepared in this fashion will include a copy of these libraries' license in a file named `THIRD-PARTY-NOTICES.windows`.

 | Name       | Enterprise Only | Has Windows DLLs |